revanth0212/field-change-effects-calculator/README.md

 It also has **infinite loop mitigation** logic built into it so even if there were some misleading rules set, the algorithm will avoid such loops.

+# Example

+An example REPL has been created for the example, check it out [here](https://repl.it/@RevanthKumar2/FieldChangesCalculator).

 # Usage

 The npm module exposes a utility function that should be used to calculate the change effects.